 Insurance carriers also categorize doctors according to their area of specialty.
 This is heavily influenced by:

-- How much risk is associated with a medical speciality.
+- How much risk is associated with a medical specialty.

-- How difficult it is to return to work in a medical speciality following a disabling condition.
+- How difficult it is to return to work in a medical specialty following a disabling condition.

 With this in mind, it's easy to see how an unprepared agent may mislead you to buy a policy that doesn’t match your needs.

 Disability insurance agents have a job to do just like like the rest of us.

 So it should come as no surprise they are incentivized to increase the cost of your policy to earn a higher commission.
 As a consumer, this means you are doing yourself an injustice by simply taking the agent at his or her word.